MartinWHughes/RepData_PeerAssessment1/PA1_template.md

 steps.imputed.by.interval <- aggregate(steps ~ interval + daytype, act.imputed, mean)

 library(lattice)
+with(steps.imputed.by.interval,
-with(steps.imputed.by.interval, xyplot(steps ~ interval | daytype, main="Average Steps per Interval per Day Type", layout=c(1,2), type="l"))
+     xyplot(steps ~ interval | daytype,
+            main="Average Steps per Interval per Day Type", layout=c(1,2),
+            type="l"))
 ```

 ![](PA1_template_files/figure-html/unnamed-chunk-5-1.png)<!-- -->

 Based on the graph, it appears that the activity pattern on weekends is a bit more uniform thoughtout the day than on weekdays.
+It also looks like the subject slept in a little later on the weekend.
+I know I do!